Thailand reports record virus cases; Bangkok eases lockdown | Health

 - Thailand

-Thailand reported a record number of new coronavirus cases on Monday as the governor of Bangkok announced an easing of some restrictions in effect for more than a month — including people visiting parks for exercise.

-Thailand has been fighting to deal with a virus surge that began in early April in a group of nightclubs in Bangkok and has since spread around the country.
+Thailand was redoubling efforts to stop the spread of coronavirus in labor camps, factories and markets as the number of new reported cases surged Monday to the highest level so far.

+A government spokesman said public health officials were meeting with labour and industry officials to discuss better ways to curb infections that are clustered in crowded, high-risk places.

-The Center for COVID-19 Situation Administration reported a record 5,485 new cases, of which 1,953 were in prisons.
-Confirmed deaths increased by 19 to bring the total to 1,031 since the pandemic began last year.
+The government reported a record 5,485 new cases on Monday, with nearly 2,000 in prisons.
+Confirmed deaths increased by 19, bringing the total to 1,031 since the pandemic began.

+Still, Bangkok's governor said the city would ease some pandemic restrictions, reopening parks, massage parlours and beauty salons, though with precautions such as mandatory masks.
+Other limits remain in place, such as closures of bars and entertainment venues and a ban on serving alcohol in restaurants.

+Thailand had managed to keep outbreaks largely under control, at great economic cost especially for tourism, because foreign visitors were largely banned from entering the country.
+That changed in early April, when a cluster of cases centered on Bangkok bars and clubs spread as many people travelled during the weeklong Thai New Year holiday.

-The total number of confirmed cases has now risen to 159,792, of which 82% occurred during the latest surge.
+The total number of confirmed cases has now risen to 159,792, of which 82per cent occurred during the latest surge.
 Many of the cases are concentrated in prisons, housing for construction workers, factories, slums and low-income housing areas.

-Officials have in some cases been criticized for allowing companies to isolate and quarantine workers inside factories.
+Last week, workers protested over conditions at the factory where they were working in Petchaburi, in central Thailand.
+Photos posted online showed workers quarantined in a big, empty building, with blankets laid in rows on a concrete floor.

+The Cal-Comp Electronics (Thailand) factory, one of the largest suppliers of electronics to major companies like Western Digital, Seagate, Hewlett Packard and Panasonic, closed for 14 days beginning May 21 and as of Friday had reported 3,730 confirmed cases.

+Officials at the company referred questions to the provincial government, which said a prolonged electricity outage had added to frustrations among the workers, but that conditions had been improved with provision of more water, better food, and fans to better circulate the air.

-Bangkok, which has been a hot spot in the outbreak, reported 1,356 of the cases on Monday.
-CCSA deputy spokeswoman Apisamai Srirangsan said the capital currently has 45 clusters to deal with.
+Bangkok reported 1,356 of the cases on Monday.
+A spokesperson for the government's coronavirus center, Apisamai Srirangsan, said the capital is dealing with 45 clusters.

-Bangkok will slightly ease its lockdown measures starting Tuesday.
-In addition to reopening parks and botanical gardens, the city will allow limited numbers of visitors to museums, science parks, historical monuments, ancient places and art centers.

-Schools, bars, nightclubs and entertainment venues will remain closed, but tattoo parlors, nail salons, beauty and weight loss clinics, and some massage parlors will be allowed to reopen with restrictions on the number of clients.

-Thailand had been considered a success story last year for largely containing the virus, though at great economic cost, especially to its tourism sector, because foreign visitors were largely banned from entering the country.
+Authorities were analyzing how to stop infections from spreading between workers who live, work and commute in close quarters.

+“We noticed that the workers from different factories sometimes live in the same area, and it made the virus spread to other places.
+Or another assumption is that a lot of them work as sub-contractors, so they have to move from one site to another all the time,” Apisamai said.

+In some parts of Bangkok and elsewhere, workers have been ordered to stay inside construction sites.

-So far, about 3.3% of the country's roughly 69 million people have received at least one vaccine dose.
+So far, about 3.3per cent of the country's roughly 69 million people have received at least one vaccine dose.
 The government has secured just 7 million vaccine doses in total.

-The government has been negotiating to get more supplies that would allow it to fully inoculate about 70% of the population by the end of the year.
-Its earlier plans would have allowed only about 45% of the population to be inoculated.
+The government has been negotiating to get more supplies that would allow it to fully inoculate about 70per cent of the population by the end of the year.
+Its earlier plans would have allowed only about 45per cent of the population to be inoculated.

+The government has been inching toward reopening the country to tourism, even as it struggles to quash this latest, biggest outbreak, as the pandemic throttles the economy.

+Sethaput Suthiwartnarueput, governor of the central bank, estimated growth might not return to pre-pandemic levels until early 2023, the Bangkok Post and local other media cited him as saying at a seminar on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)